Popular gift items getting harder to find as Christmas gets closer

-(WWLP) – Christmas is now 3 weeks away, and many are checking gifts off of their Christmas lists.
+(WWLP) – Christmas is now three weeks away, and many are checking gifts off of their Christmas lists.

-Holiday shopper, Tristan Ralph told 22News, “We have started our holiday hopping probably a little early but I am pretty sure everyone is doing that.”
+Holiday shopper, Tristin Ralph told 22News, “We have started our holiday hopping probably a little early but I am pretty sure everyone is doing that.”

 This year many shoppers are avoiding that holiday panic and purchasing their holiday gifts as soon as possible.
 22News spoke to some shoppers who encouraged others to shop now.